rubyworks/library/README.md

 ## DESCRIPTION

-Library objectifies the idea of a Ruby library.
+Library is, as its name implies, the objectification of the Ruby library.
+Along with the Library Ledger, which keeps an indexed list of available libraries, a variety of useful features are bestowed to Ruby developers.

+* Work with libraries in an object-oriented manner.
-Library makes it possible for developers to develop interdependent projects in real time, without installation phase, link configurations or vendoring.
+* Develop interdependent projects in real time without installing, linking or vendoring.
-It also makes it possible to create isolated library environments.
-Library also does so efficiently because only a single copy of any given version of a library is needed on disc.
-And libraries can be stored anywhere.
-There is no special place they must all reside.
-Just add a new location to the library ledger and it's is available.
-And that includes the Gem home.
-Library can serve gem installed libraries as easily as it serves development libraries.
+* Create isolated library environments based on project requirements.
+* Libraries can be stored anywhere.
+There is no special "home" path they must reside.
+* Serve gem installed libraries as easily as it serves developer's libraries.

-Library servers as the foundation for the Roller gem, which provides library set management built ontop of the Library project.
+* Is the foundation of the Rolls gem, which provides a superset of library management functions.

 ## USAGE